ddnexus/pagy/README.md

 - [support](http://ddnexus.github.io/pagy/extras/support): Extra support for features like: incremental, auto-incremental and infinite pagination
 - [trim](http://ddnexus.github.io/pagy/extras/trim): Remove the `page=1` param from the first page link

-### Alternative Components
+### Better Components

-Besides the classic pagination offered by the `pagy_nav` helpers, you can use a couple of more performant alternatives:
+Besides the classic pagination offered by the `pagy_nav` helpers, you can also use a couple of more performant alternatives:

 - [pagy_nav_js](http://ddnexus.github.io/pagy/api/javascript#javascript-navs): A faster and lighter classic looking UI, rendered on the client side with optional responsiveness:<br>![bootstrap_nav_js](docs/assets/images/bootstrap_nav_js-w.png)